linode/developers/README.md

 # Development

-These notes are for those who wish to develop against docsmith itself, *not* for those who wish to edit the Library.
+These notes are for those who wish to develop against docsmith itself, *not* for those who wish to edit the guides.

 ## On virtual environments